List of Gotham (franchise) characters: Selina Kyle

 Unable to get Bruce's help to find Ivy, Selina is approached by James Gordon if she knows any info about Alice Tetch.
 She did tell him that she was a one-time member of Fish Mooney's latest gang before she parted ways with her.
 Later on, she encounters Subject 514A who was posing as Bruce Wayne.
 While suspicious about Bruce Wayne's look-a-like, Selina decides to go out to dinner with him.
-Eventually, after 514A saves Selina after she fails to rob a bar, she sees 514A's scars and realizes he isn't Bruce.
+Eventually, after 514A saves Selina after she fails to rob a bar, she sees 514A's scars and realizes he is not Bruce.
 514A explains the situation, and Selina tells him he's more normal than Bruce.
 With that, 514A kisses Selina and the two part ways.
-Later, while Selina is stealing wallets at the Penguin's party, she encounters an older Ivy, though she doesn't recognize her.
+Later, while Selina is stealing wallets at the Penguin's party, she encounters an older Ivy, though she does not recognize her.
 After Bruce confesses his feelings for her, Selina kisses him.
 Once Ivy reveals herself, Selina is shocked and unclear of whether she and Bruce are in a relationship or not.
 After trying to help Bruce and Alfred break into a Court building, they are assisted by Selina's long-lost mother.
 Although Selina's mother seems to want to reconnect with her daughter, Selina later discovers that her mother only returned to extort money from Bruce Wayne.
 Selina then tearfully tells her mother to never return to Gotham.
 Selina gets mad at Bruce once she finds out he kept it from her.
 Later, however, Selina and Bruce show some signs of reconciling.

 Upon her latest encounter with Subject 514A and being surprised that Bruce is not in Gotham City, Selina tries to warn Alfred only to be pushed out the window by 514A.
 The stray cats then swarm over her body.
 Her body was found by the police and was taken to the hospital.
 Thanks to Ivy Pepper's plants, Selina recovered and plans to go to Wayne Manor to get revenge on Subject 514A.
-Even though she and Alfred fail to defeat Subject 514A, Selina wasn't interested in helping Alfred find Bruce.
+Even though she and Alfred fail to defeat Subject 514A, Selina was not interested in helping Alfred find Bruce.

-After her friendship with Bruce is strained during the chaos caused by Alice Tetch Virus and Alfred getting stabbed, Selina meets up with Tabitha Galavan where she tests her talents on Tabitha's whip upon telling Tabitha that she is "done just surviving".
+After her friendship with Bruce is strained during the chaos caused by Alice Tetch virus and Alfred getting stabbed, Selina meets up with Tabitha Galavan where she tests her talents on Tabitha's whip upon telling Tabitha that she is "done just surviving".
 Eventually, Selina and Tabitha work for a revived Barbara Kean after she made amends with them even when Barbara aligns herself with Sofia Falcone.
 Though she reconciles with Bruce, Selina is later shot in the waist by Jeremiah Valeska, leaving her with a severed spine.
 When Gotham City becomes a no man's land, Bruce convinces Alfred to go with Selina to oversee her recovery.